CitiesSkylinesModding/CS2-CustomAssetPack/README.md

 Publish:
 To publish your mod you have to do the following steps:
 1. Edit Properties/PublishConfiguration.xml
+2. Edit DisplayName, ShortDescription, LongDescription and Tag
+3. Replace the thumbnail.png file by the thumbnail for your Asset Pack
-   2.From within your IDE select the Run Configuration "Publish New Mod"
+4. From within your IDE select the Run Configuration "Publish New Mod"